by Rev. M Jade Kaiser

 How might we nourish it – within and around us?

-Rev. M Barclay is a United Methodist deacon serving as Director of enfleshed.
+Rev. M Jade Kaiser is a United Methodist deacon serving as Director of enfleshed.
 M formerly served as Director of Communications at Reconciling Ministries Network, advocating for queer and trans justice in The UMC.
 They have also enjoyed working as a hospital chaplain, youth director, justice associate and faith coordinator for reproductive justice in Texas.
 As a queer and trans minister, M is passionate about writing, teaching, and preaching on finding the Sacred in the people, places, and ideas we might otherwise overlook.